Aaron Hahn Tapper

 Aaron has lived and studied abroad in a number of places, including Bir Zeit, Cairo, Fes, the Hague, and Jerusalem.
 Academically fluent in multiple dialects of Hebrew and Arabic, he has received numerous awards and fellowships for his work, including the Harvard University Frederick Sheldon Traveling Fellowship, the Fulbright-Hays Doctoral Dissertation Fellowship, and the Wexner Graduate Fellowship.

 During the 2013-14 academic year, Aaron was a Fulbright Senior Scholar in Australia.
 Affiliated with the University of Melbourne and Monash University, he traveled around the country conducting research on how Aboriginal and Torres Strait Islanders (sometimes referred to as the "First Peoples" of Australia) have received former Prime Minister Kevin Rudd's political apology, delivered in February 2008.
-He is currently writing a book on this research.
+He is currently writing a book on this research, comparing the situation of Australia's First Peoples with that of Native Americans.

 - Program Director, Jewish Studies and Social Justice

 - PhD, Religious Studies, University of California, Santa Barbara